Home - The Best Propane Grills in 2023

 Maybe you’re looking for a really small grill.
 Magma’s Connoisseur has that covered.
 But it isn’t just small and light.
 It’s built tougher than any other portable grill we’ve seen.

 It’s made of stainless steel, not aluminum.
 Even the grates are steel, which is strong but may cause sticking.
-On the other hand, stainless makes the best sear marks.
+On the other hand, stainless makes the sear marks.
 They’re nice and dark.

 Some boaters we talked to say that this is the perfect marine BBQ grill.
 That steel won’t corrode in a salty spray as other metals and materials can.
 Corrosion can be a big problem for boating grills.
 Iron grates can rust very quickly.
 That’s what makes this steel grate so useful on the water.